AmurG/nse/README.md

 Hence, the wrappers should be taken as a proof of concept, and that alone.

 Also, please note that document with roxygen causes some issues with .Call in the NSE package.
-Hence, the NAMESPACE and DESCRIPTION files were edited via hand.
+There may be some errors due to this.